Dicklesworthstone/visual_astar_python/README.md

 - **num_problems**: Sets the number of mazes displayed side by side in each animation.
 This allows for simultaneous comparison of different maze generation methods or pathfinding strategies.
 - **DPI**: Determines the dots per inch (DPI) for the animation, affecting the resolution and quality of the output.
 Higher DPI values produce sharper images but may increase rendering time.
 - **FPS**: Controls the frames per second (FPS) for the animation playback.
 A higher FPS results in smoother animations but may require more processing power and storage.
+- **save_as_frames**: A boolean parameter indicating whether to save each frame of the animation as a separate image file.
+Setting this to `True` saves the frames as individual images, while `False` compiles them into a video.
+- **frame_format**: Specifies the format in which frames are saved if `save_as_frames` is enabled.
+Common formats include 'png' and 'jpg'.
+- **override_maze_approach**: Allows the user to specify a particular maze generation approach to use for all animations.
+If set, this parameter overrides the random selection of maze generation methods, ensuring consistency across all animations.

 These parameters provide users with extensive control over the behavior and appearance of the generated mazes and visualizations, allowing for fine-tuning according to specific requirements or preferences.